textcreationpartnership/A02184/README.md

 ##Content Summary##

 #####Front#####
-Two learned and godly sermons, preached by that reuerende and zelous man M. Richard Greenham: on the

 #####Body#####

-Two learned and godly sermons, preached by that reuerende and zelous man M. Richard Greenham: on the **Types of content**
+1. Two learned and godly Sermons, preached by that reuerende and zelous man, M. Richarde Greenham: and the first of them is of this text folowing.

+1. Here foloweth the seconde Sermon, as it was preached by M. Richard Greenham.
+The text as foloweth.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!